MehliyarSadiq/geoschem_simulations/TagCO2/bash_scripts/README.md

 2, Execute add_species_database.sh where species_database_mod.F90 is located (usually .../Code.xx.xx.x/Headers), need to clean and compile the code again afterwards.

-Consider rewrite all these with Python
+Consider rewriting all these with Python